cs-uob/COMS20012/docs/labs/lab 5.md

 ### Hello World C

-Okay we can compile and decompile a program now and we can see that the system call convention changes between systems.
+We can compile and decompile a program now and we can see that the system call convention changes between systems.
 What does this look like in C?
 That should compile to much the same code right?
 Let try, save the following as `hello.c`: